thosgood/qubit.guide/README.md

     + favicon
         * `favicon: "favicon.ico"` in the `index.Rmd` YAML
     + banner image below homepage title?
+        * would have to work in both light and dark modes! (or alternatively have a separate image for each)
+- separator in nav bar doesn't change in dark mode
 - pretty urls
     + note that these already sort of work (i.e. you can happily delete the trailing `.html` from any page's url), but the *TOC* is all ugly links
     + this is gonna have to be a hack: see [`bookdown/issues/1298`](https://github.com/rstudio/bookdown/issues/1298)